-In the case of noisy labels, one should extend the BBN to add a new variable for the noisy labels $\vec{\tilde{y}}$ conditioned on $\vec{y}$ (Fig.~\ref{fig:pgmnlssl:noisy}).
-It is common, as the noise level itself is often unknown, to add a variable $\vec{\sigma}$ to characterize the noise. \citet{6685834} proposed a taxonomy of the different approaches to integrate $\vec{\sigma}$ in a PGM (Fig.~\ref{fig:pgmnlclass}), where they distinguish three cases: the noise completely at random (NCAR); noise at random (NAR); and noise not at random (NNAR) models.
-In the NCAR model, $\vec{\sigma}$ is independent of any other variables, by definition the noise is then homoscedastic.
-In the NAR model, $\vec{\sigma}$ is dependent on the true label $\vec{y}$ but still independent of the features, while the NNAC models also account for the influence of the features $\vec{x}$, e.g., if the level of noise in an image increases the chances that the image has been mislabeled.
-Both NAR and NNAC models represent heteroscedastic (i.e., the antonym of homoscedastic) noise.
+The inputs $D_{\vec{x}}$ in the training sets can be uncertain, either because the labels $D_{\vec{y}}$ are corrupted by noise \cite{NIPS2013_5073}, or because labels are missing for a number of points.
+In the case of \emphBulletPoint{noisy labels}, one should extend the BBN to add a new variable for the noisy labels $\vec{\tilde{y}}$ conditioned on $\vec{y}$ (Figure~\ref{fig:pgmnlssl:noisy}).
+It is common, as the noise level itself is often unknown, to add a variable $\vec{\sigma}$ to characterize the noise.
+Frenay~\etal~\cite{6685834}~proposed a taxonomy of the different approaches used to integrate $\vec{\sigma}$ in a PGM (Figure~\ref{fig:pgmnlclass}).
+They distinguish three cases: noise completely at random (NCAR); noise at random (NAR); and noise not at random (NNAR) models.
+In the NCAR model, the noise $\vec{\sigma}$ is independent of any other variable, \ie it is homoscedastic.
+In the NAR model, $\vec{\sigma}$ is dependent on the true label $\vec{y}$ but remains independent of the features.
+NNAC models also account for the influence of the features $\vec{x}$, \eg if the level of noise in an image increases, then the probability that the image has been mislabeled also increases.
+Both NAR and NNAC models represent heteroscedastic, \ie the antonym of homoscedastic, noise.

-Those models are slightly more complex than a pure supervised BNN as presented in Section \ref{sec::theory} but can be treated in a similar fashion, by deriving the formula for the posterior from the PGM (Eq.\ref{eq:bayesfrompgm}) and applying the chosen inference algorithm.
-We present here the procedure for a NNAR model, the most general one.
-The posterior becomes:
+These noise-aware PGMs are slightly more complex than a purely supervised BNN, as presented in Section \ref{sec:pgmimpl}.
+However, they can be treated in a similar fashion by deriving the formula for the posterior from the PGM (Equation \eqref{eq:bayesfrompgm}) and applying the chosen inference algorithm.
+For the NNAR model, the most generic stochastic model of the three described above (since the NCAR and NAR models are special cases of the NNAR model), the posterior becomes: